Arlind-dev/dotfiles/README.md

 ## Task List

-This project isn't finished, it's currently barely useable, it might be better as soon as these things are done:
+This project isn't finished; it's currently barely usable.
+It might improve as soon as these things are done:

 ### High Priority